hpreston/nso-getting-started/04a-mvu.md

     </config>
     ```
     </details>

+    > Note: XML is a hierarchical language, with each opening tag (`<template>`) needing a closing tag (`</template>`).
+Indentation helps see the hierarchical relationships of XML, but the indentation does not affect the processing of XML.

 1. What we want to do is `replace` everything within the `<snmp-server>` parts of the configuration.
 Here's an example.